PolyhedraZK/Expander/readme.md

 For more information, see the cpp version of the repo [here](https://github.com/PolyhedraZK/Expander).

+## Developer helper

+We understand the product is currently under developing and not so user friendly, we encourage developers to join our telegram chat group for Q&A: https://t.me/+XEdEEknIdaI0YjEx

+We also encourage people to look at the circuit compiler: https://github.com/PolyhedraZK/ExpanderCompilerCollection

+The compiler should be your entry point to use our prover, this repo is only the core executor not the developer frontend.
+Our product pipeline works as follows:

+`Your circuit code -> Expander Compiler -> circuit.txt & witness.txt -> Expander-rs -> proof `

+Note: the witness generation process is not optimal, we are pushing forward to have a better way of witness generation.

 ## Environment Setup

 Before executing setup, please make sure you read through the system requirements, and make sure your CPU is in the list.